rdkls/tf-parliament/README.md

 ![Example run](/doc/img/parliament-test-run.png)

-## NOTE
+## Issues

+- Sometimes the interpolation stubbing (e.g. "Replace all ${...} in a Resource with *") results in invalid values; needs to be more sophisticated than current regex replace
+- No unit tests :(
-Currently not fit to be used as a GitHub action as intended, since --recursive not yet implemented
+- Currently not fit to be used as a GitHub action (as was my plan) since --recursive not yet implemented

 ## Usage